 You can't come all the way to Florida with your kids and not visit Disneyland, or the Universal Studios in Orlando.
 While Disneyland allows your kids to experience the magic of Disney films, Universal Studios is a huge theme park that offers you adventurous rides.
 One day is never enough to explore everything that these attractions have to offer.

-Florida is known for its pristine white sand and crystal blue water beaches.
+If you're looking for a relaxing beach break with family, then you'll be spoilt for choices in Florida.
+Take a relaxing stroll along the South Beach, or play with your little ones at Hollywood Beach.
 Miami Beach is a perfect place to build sand castles or go swimming with your kids.
-But there's more to Miami Beach than just beaches.
+But there's more to Miami Beach than just the sand!
 Another great place to explore with your kids in Miami Beach is the beautiful and historic Art Deco District.

 Nature at its best in Florida

 Renting a villa in Florida offers you a unique opportunity to explore the subtropical wilderness.
 The Everglades National Park was created in 1947 and is home to 1.5 million acres of marshy land.
 This national park is also home to various animals like American crocodiles, manatees and alligators, as well as Florida panthers.

 Another place to visit is the Dry Tortugas National Park which is located approximately 68 miles west of Key West.
 This park is famous for its beautiful coral reeds, abundant sea life and variety of tropical birds, as well as for the legends of sunken treasures.
 It is also home to Fort Jefferson, which was built in the 1800s.